-The Light Years Ahead energy efficiency initiative is expected to start from November 2017 and will run for approximately three years.
+The Light Years Ahead energy efficiency initiative will run for approximately three years (2017 – 2020).

-Subsequent projects are currently being finalised.
+Projects are continuously being scoped and implemented.
 Details will be provided as they become available.

 Frequently asked questions